 Are Taxis in Rome Safe?

-Yes, taxis in Rome are generally safe and reliable.
+Yes, Rome in general is a safe city, this includes their taxi service.
 The drivers are required to follow strict regulations and most of them are professional and courteous.

 However, it is always recommended to use licensed taxis – they are white with a taxi sign on top and an official number on the side.